cdbdev/python-doc/venv.md

 ```
 Step 3: Activate the virtual environment

 To use a virtual environment, you activate and deactivate them.
-This will modify your PATH environment variable.

 ```shell
 $ my_venv/bin/activate